Dublin, Ireland

 The Fair City, Strumpet City (a novel by James

-Plunkett), Baille atha Cliath (Irish for "town of the hurdled fords"), Blackpool (Dubh linn from the Norse); however you want to call it,
+Plunkett), Baille atha Cliath (Irish for "town of the hurdled fords"), Blackpool (Dubh linn from the Norse); however you want to call it, Dublin

-foot, from Stephen's Green to
+from Stephen's Green to Phoenix

-Phoenix Park, from Merrion Square to Parnell Square, or up and
+Park, from Merrion Square to Parnell Square, or up and

-down O'Connell Street and Grafton Street, most of Dublin can
+down O'Connell Street and Grafton Street - most of Dublin can be walked in a

-Liffey into two halves (north and south), a 'Dub'
+day.
+Split by the River Liffey into two halves (north and south), a true 'Dub'

-Canal on the North side and the Grand
+side and the Grand Canal on the

-Canal on the south side).
-"Beyond the pale" (i.e., outside acceptable behaviour) was
+south side).
+"Beyond the pale" (i.e.,

-bounded by the embryonic Dublin Mountains.
+embryonic Dublin Mountains.

 |